alpersonalwebsite/react/03_local-state.md

 export default App;
 ```

 Maybe you are thinking...
 Why do we use `() => this.deleteFriend('Wendy')`...?
 Simple answer: Just to avoid context issues.
-We want to be sure that we are referring to the Component´s context.
+We want to be sure that we are referring to the Component's context.
 For this, we have 2 options...

 1. Wrap our event handler inside a fat arrow function (previous example)
 2. Binding the context of `deleteFriend()` at the time we reference it.